MoshiMoshi0/TTController/docs/_pages/triggers/pulsetrigger.md

 permalink: /triggers/pulsetrigger
 ---

-Triggers on and off based on configured timing.
+Triggers on and off based on configured timing

 ## Format